REBELinBLUE/deployer/README.md

 ## Usage in production

 The `master` branch of this repository is a development branch and **should not** be used in production.
-Instead, please check out the latest tag [release](https://github.com/REBELinBLUE/deployer/releases).
+Changes are merged into the `release` branch when they are considered stable and may then be tagged for release at any time.
+Therefore, it is recommended that you use the latest tag [release](https://github.com/REBELinBLUE/deployer/releases) for production.
 For information on contributing see [contribution guidelines](CONTRIBUTING.md).

 ## Requirements